jocelyng012/Python-Project/README.md

 Python projects (Sequences CS 210 - CS 211 at the University of Oregon)

-About the overview of all the projects:
+Below is the overview of all the projects:

-- Anagrams
+Anagrams:

   * Find possible anagrams of words and phrases, including phrases of more than one word
   * Practice creating a collection of class